jpulse-net/jpulse-framework/README.md

 - Sticky header with authentication menu
 - Responsive design with mobile-first approach
 - Clean, modern styling with proper branding

-### ✅ **Comprehensive Testing**
-- 178+ tests covering all features
-- Security testing for path traversal and input validation
-- Performance and integration testing
-- 100% test coverage for new features

 ---